To keep every student, faculty/staff and visitor to the University of Rio Grande Campus as safe as possible.

 University of Rio Grande Bias Report for 2020

-The Campus Police Chief for the University of Rio Grande conducted a Bias review for the year 2020 on January 5, 2021.
+The Campus Police Chief for the University of Rio Grande conducted a Bias Review for the year 2021 on January 3rd, 2022

-There were six applicable traffic stops made with no indications of bias.
+There were nine (9) applicable traffic stops made with no indications of bias.

-There were no reported bias incidents to the Campus Police made in 2020.
+There were no reported incidents of bias for the year 2021

-****There were no campus of public officer complaints investigated in 2020, so there were no applicable bias corrections necessary.
+**** There were no campus or public officer complaints investigated or made in 2021 so there were no applicable bias corrections necessary****

 At home, in an apartment building or in a residence hall: